-If you’re one of the 102 million Americans with high cholesterol, you can find effective management solutions to lower your levels at Rochester Primary Care in Rochester Hills, Michigan.
-Ramkrishna Surendran, MD, offers diagnostic testing and treatment options, including medication therapies, to address high cholesterol levels and prevent heart disease and other health complications.
+If you’re one of the 102 million Americans with high cholesterol, you can find effective management solutions to lower your levels at Rochester Primary Care in Rochester and Rochester Hills, Michigan.
+Ramkrishna Surendran, MD, and Laurie Moy, DO, offer diagnostic testing and treatment options, including medication therapies, to address high cholesterol levels and prevent heart disease and other health complications.
 Schedule a test today online or by phone to learn more about treating and preventing high cholesterol.

 Cholesterol is a substance naturally found in the lipids, or fats, of your blood.
 Your body needs cholesterol to produce healthy cells, but too much cholesterol can cause serious health issues.